 Beattys said that next school year, the district would give parents of eligible children more advance notice about the program.

-This year, the district made a change to levels in 6th grade math, collapsing levels into College Prep and Honors but maintaining the acceleration option.
+This year, the , collapsing levels into College Prep and Honors but maintaining the acceleration option.
 There were no changes made to 7th grade or 8th grade math levels.

 Details of all the deleveling changes can be found on the district website here.